ulmeanur/food-order-app/README.md

 * Form Validity Checking: The component ensures that the submit button is enabled only when the entire form is valid based on the validity of individual input fields.

 * Form Structure: The checkout form includes input fields for name, email, address, postal code, and city, with appropriate labels and error message displays.

+Requirements covered:

+1. **Main Page**
+   - Display a list of available food items.
+   - Each food item should display its name, description, price, and an option to add it to the cart.

+2. **Cart Modal**
+   - Show the selected items in the cart.
+   - Display the quantity and total price for each item.
+   - Provide options to increase or decrease the quantity of each item in the cart.
+   - Include buttons to remove items from the cart or clear the entire cart.

+3. **Buttons Behavior from Cart Modal**
+   - When there are items in the cart, the cart button should display the total number of items and the total price.
+   - Clicking on the cart button should open the cart modal.

+4. **Fetching Data, Submitting Orders, Adding an Order, Checkout**
+   - Fetch data from an external source to populate the list of available food items.
+   - Allow users to select multiple food items and add them to the cart.
+   - Provide a checkout functionality for users to submit their orders.
+   - Display a confirmation message after successfully placing an order.